Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/BasicSendReceiveUsingTopicSubscriptionClient/readme.md

     MainAsync(args).GetAwaiter().GetResult();
     ```

 Congratulations!
-You have now sent and received messages to a ServiceBus queue, using QueueClient.
+You have now sent messages to a ServiceBus Topic and received messages from a ServiceBus Subscription.